 ∗ This is a post of the serie: 3 best hikes in Norway in 3 days

-Kjerag is located 1084m above others peaks along Lysefjord.
-The hike starts at Øygardstøl south of the Lysefjord by the Lysevegen road above Lysebotn.
+Kjeragbolten is located 1084m above others peaks along Lysefjord.
+The Kjerag hike starts at Øygardstøl south of the Lysefjord by the Lysevegen road above Lysebotn.

-∗ By bus: there is a bus running from Stavanger to Øygardstøl operated by Tide Reiser.
+∗ Bus to Kjerag: there is a bus from Stavanger to Kjerag (Øygardstøl) operated by Tide Reiser.

 ∗ By car: to get to Øygardstøl you need to take the ferry to Lysebotn and continue by car, or drive there via Sirdalen (this road is closed in the winter).
 Travel time: 2,5 hours one way (from Stavanger).